 Star Trek: Nemesis: Shinzon experiences this within the course of one movie.
 Initially he wants to free the Remans, and so he takes over the government in order to do this.
 Then he decides he's going to destroy Earth and offers a throwaway line about refusing to bow to the Federation or any other galactic power like the Remans had done with the Romulans.
 Also he engages in a bit of Mind Rape with Troi just for the hell of it.
 Alternately, he was evil all along and freedom for the Remans was simply a ploy to get Picard to trust him.

-Star Wars: Anakin from turned to The Dark Side to save his beloved wife from dying.
-He ended up murdering her in a fit of jealousy/paranoia.
-Incidentally the Trope Namer for The Dark Side Will Make You Forget, but...yeah, that's a bit sloppy.
+Star Wars: Anakin Skywalker aka Darth Vader turns to The Dark Side to save his beloved wife from dying.
+He ends up murdering her in a fit of jealousy/paranoia instead.
+By the time of the Original Trilogy he is still serving the Emperor and perpetrating galaxywide villainy, apparently for no better reason than that after killing or permanently alienating everyone he ever knew or loved, he has nothing better to do.
+Incidentally the Trope Namer for The Dark Side Will Make You Forget, but... yeah, that's a bit sloppy.
 This is why the Jedi have such an aversion to the Dark Side: you gain increased power, but lose control and judgement and wind up destroying what you love.